johngoddard/ObjectLearning/README.md

   ```
 ## Future directions

-  ObjLearner is still relatively new, and there's a lot I'd like to do expand it going forward:
+  ObjLearning is still relatively new, and there's a lot I'd like to do expand it going forward:
     - More learning model types: I'd like to expand the available models to include other common machine learning techniques like PCA, SVM, etc...
     - More powerful models: I'd also like to expand existing model functionality to make them more useful.
 E.g. For the regression model, I'd like it to be possible to apply additional techniques like feature mapping.